 During the first quarter of 2016, global oil prices dropped to their lowest levels in over ten years due to concerns over global oil demand, global crude inventory levels, worldwide economic growth and price cutting by major oil producing countries, such as Saudi Arabia.
 Increasing global supply, including increased U.S. shale oil production, also negatively impacted pricing.
-Although prices began to increase in 2016 and continued to increase through the third quarter of 2018, oil prices decreased again during the fourth quarter of 2018.
+Although prices began to increase in 2016 and continued to increase through the third quarter of 2018 due to global oil production cuts rebalancing supply/demand dynamics, oil prices decreased again during the fourth quarter of 2018 as OPEC oil production ramped up once again despite more concerns of decreasing global oil demand.
+In the first half of 2019, positive oil price trends are primarily related to OPEC oil production falling faster than the markets expected, leading to a more positive oil environment throughout the first half of the year.
+Oil prices have fallen since early summer due to continued demand growth volatility and fear of a global economic slowdown.
+In addition, global health concerns, including the outbreak of pandemic or contagious disease, such as the recent coronavirus, have recently reduced prices for oil, as well as met coal and iron ore, because of reduced global and national economic demand.

-With falling WTI oil prices, WCS also fell.
-WCS prices in the fourth quarter of 2018 averaged \$25.66 per barrel compared to a low of \$20.26 in the first quarter of 2016 and a high of \$49.93 in the second quarter of 2018.
-The WCS Differential increased from \$26.00 per barrel at the end of the fourth quarter of 2017 to \$34.90 at the end of the third quarter 2018.
-The increase during the first three quarters of 2018 was due to lack of infrastructure, including pipeline and crude-to-rail capacity, to transport oil away from the Canadian oil sands.
-These bottlenecks caused a significant build up in Canadian oil inventories, which reached record highs in August 2018.
-On December 2, 2018, the Government of Alberta announced it would mandate temporary curtailments of the Province's oil production.
-This curtailment resulted in a narrowing WCS Differential in December 2018, which ended the year at \$15.75 per barrel, that has continued into the first quarter of 2019.
-As of February 22, 2019, the WTI price was \$57.11 and the WCS price was \$44.26, resulting in a WCS Differential of \$12.85.
+WCS prices in the fourth quarter of 2019 averaged \$37.94 per barrel compared to a low of \$20.26 in the first quarter of 2016 and a high of \$49.93 in the second quarter of 2018.
+The WCS Differential increased from \$15.75 per barrel at the end of the fourth quarter of 2018 to \$22.49 at the end of the fourth quarter 2019.
+On December 2, 2018, the Government of Alberta announced it would mandate temporary curtailments of the province's oil production and has extended the curtailment through 2020.
+This curtailment initially resulted in a narrowing WCS Differential in December 2018, which increased in 2019 before narrowing again in the first quarter of 2020.
+As of February 21, 2020, the WTI price was \$53.30 and the WCS price was \$36.64, resulting in a WCS Differential of \$16.66.

 There remains a risk that prices for Canadian oil sands crude oil related products could deteriorate for an extended period of time, and the discount between WCS crude prices and WTI crude prices could continue to widen.
 The depressed price levels through the first quarter of 2016 negatively impacted exploration, development, maintenance and production spending and activity by Canadian operators and, therefore, demand for our hospitality services.
-Although we have seen an increase in oil prices since late 2016 and throughout 2017 and 2018, we are not expecting significant improvement in customer activity in the near-term, partially due to the volatility in the WCS Differential discussed above.
+Although we have seen an increase in oil prices since late 2016 and through 2019, we are not expecting significant improvement in customer activity in the near-term, partially due to the volatility in the WCS Differential discussed above.
 The current outlook for expansionary projects in Canada is primarily related to proposed pipeline and in-situ oil sands projects.
 However, continued uncertainty and commodity price volatility and regulatory complications could cause our Canadian oil sands and pipeline customers to delay expansionary and maintenance spending and defer additional investments in their oil sands assets.
-Additionally, if oil prices continue to decline, the resulting impact could negatively affect the value of our long-lived assets, including goodwill.
+Additionally, if oil prices decline, the resulting impact could negatively affect the value of our long-lived assets, including goodwill.